 The Grand Knight/Faithful Navigator, Financial Secretary/Faithful Comptroller, Advocate/Faithful Pilot have access to the Officers Online section of the Order's website.
 The Reports Online section of Officers Online provides the ability to view council/assembly records such as the roster, membership statistics, and support materials.
 The GK/FN and FS/FC have access to Member Management, but only the FS/FC has access to Member Billing.
-The GK/FN and Advocate/ Faithful Pilot have access to the Orders Bylaws online.
+The GK/FN and Advocate/Faithful Pilot have access to the Orders Bylaws online.
 Once the Supreme Council office records the new officers in its database, an Invitation Code is generated for each eligible officer.
-Additional information is contained in the FS/FC Handbook under General Information.
+Additional information is contained in the Leadership Resources document (#5093).